daisy-ycguo/knativelab/docs_en/02-eventing/exercise-3.md

-# Setup: Add Filter to Trigger
+# Add Filter to Trigger

 We add another event source `CronJobs` which will also send event messages to default broker.
 We use Filter in Trigger to subscribe only a specific type of event messages.